Estate planning is an oft-overlooked aspect of financial planning. After all, estate planning is generally viewed as either:

 - Your beneficiaries died before you, and your accounts don’t have contingent beneficiaries.
 This happens to many people with minor children.
 If this happens, it’s as if you didn’t have any designated beneficiaries at all.

 You need someone to review your investment accounts and insurance policies.
 Your financial advisor is the right person to do this.

-Your advisor can make recommendations when your individual situation changes.
+When your individual situation changes, your advisor can make appropriate recommendations.
 Your advisor should identify discrepancies between beneficiary designations and your estate planning documents.
 This will help you ensure they align with your financial goals.